Technical Guidance for Endoscope Decontamination

 - NHS or Public Sector for one place £399 + VAT

-- NHS or Public Sector for one place £299 + VAT
+- NHS or Public Sector for two or three places (each) £299 + VAT

 - NHS or Public Sector for four places (each) £279 + VAT